 The easiest way to join the motorway is when the main road becomes a motorway – you really don’t need to do anything different except perhaps increase in your speed.

-Joining from a slip road
+Joining the motorway from a slip road

-You must give priority to the traffic already on the motorway, and you must never cross from the slip road and go directly into either the second or third lanes, stay in the first lane for a while until the traffic has adjusted, then you can make your planned move into the lanes to the right, should you need to.
-Things to remember when joining the motorway:
+You must give priority to the traffic already on the motorway, and you must never cross from the slip road and go directly into either the second or third lanes, stay in the first lane for a while until you've adjusted to the traffic, then you can make your planned move into the lanes to the right, should you need to.

-- Give priority to traffic on the motorway
+- Give priority to traffic on the motorway.

-- Assess and adjust your speed to match traffic already on the motorway
+- Assess and adjust your speed to match traffic already on the motorway.

-- Use your mirror signal manoeuvre routine
+- Use your mirror signal manoeuvre routine.

 - Take a quick sideways glance to see if it is ok to proceed and to check the position of others.